CCCwx/Teaching-Video-PPT-Generator/README.md

 - Generate a descriptive PowerPoints accorfing to the user input (Both PowerPoint Slides and PPT)
 ## Technology stacks and APIs
 This back-end application is developed based on Django Framework while we used JavaScript and Html to realized the front-end
+### APIs Used
+1. OpenAI 4o-mini API: Used for generate the script in the video
+2. Alibaba CosyVoice API: Used for generate the voice in the video (Clone Voice avalable)
+3. IFLY-Teck API: Used for generate the PowerPoints